apache/activemq-artemis/docs/user-manual/en/stomp.md

 respectively.
 The default `connectionTtlMin` is 1000 and the default `connectionTtlMax` is Java's `Long.MAX_VALUE` meaning there essentially is no max connection TTL by default.
-Keep in mind that the `heartBeatConnectionTtlModifer` is relevant here.
-For example, if a client sends a `heart-beat` header of `20000,0` and the acceptor is using a `connectionTtlMax` of `30000` and a default `heartBeatConnectionTtlModifer` of `2.0` then the connection TTL would be `40000` (i.e. `20000` * `2.0`) which would exceed the `connectionTtlMax`.
+Keep in mind that the `heartBeatToConnectionTtlModifier` is relevant here.
+For example, if a client sends a `heart-beat` header of `20000,0` and the acceptor is using a `connectionTtlMax` of `30000` and a default `heartBeatToConnectionTtlModifier` of `2.0` then the connection TTL would be `40000` (i.e. `20000` * `2.0`) which would exceed the `connectionTtlMax`.
 In this case the server would respond to the client with a `heart-beat` header of `0,15000` (i.e. `30000` / `2.0`).
 As